lightblueelephant/Group2Project2/README.md

 # Stock Signal Predictor

 This program uses machine learning to try to predict the future movement of an individual stock.
 The program uses two years of historcal stock data to train a predictive model.
-The user inputs their stock ticker and the program outputs a prediction for the user to either buy if the stock is predicted to increase in price or to short it if it's predicted to decrease in price.
+The user inputs their stock ticker and the program outputs a prediction for the user to either buy if the stock is predicted to increase in price or to sell or short it if the price is predicted to fall.
+The program uses a local web app called "Flask" for a clean and simple user experience.

 ---